 The production of this tea is exceedingly labor-intensive.
 In late spring the leaves are machine-disrupted and shaped into loose pearls, ensuring the delicate fragrance is slow-released and that each extraction offers a new, layered taste that is tea-forward with a balmy overtone of nectar.
 To achieve a proper and thorough scenting, hundreds of plucked jasmine flowers must mingle with the base green tea overnight, be sorted and removed by hand, and the process repeated 4 times.
-Because Jasmine Baihao requires this degree of attention, it's imperative that labor conditions are at an elevated standard and well-monitored; as such, our partner Mr. Lei runs a tight ship at Long Kou, practicing strict organic cultivation that keeps tea pluckers healthy and passing the farm's economic prosperity on to its laborers.
-Our Long Kou Maofeng and Gui Shan Oolong receive the same treatment, and are made by the same expert pluckers and producers.
+Because Jasmine Baihao requires this degree of attention, it's imperative that labor conditions are at an elevated standard and well-monitored.
+Our partner Mr. Lei runs a tight ship at Long Kou, practicing strict organic cultivation that keeps tea pluckers healthy and passing the farm's economic prosperity on to its laborers.
+Our Long Kou Maofeng and Gui Shan Oolong are made by the same expert pluckers and producers.

 nomenclature — bai (白)—"white" | hao (皓)—"tip"

 style — rolled & scented bai hao ("white tips")

 cultivar — da ye ("big leaf")

 (use soft, freshly boiled water)

 2.5 grams — 180°F (82°C) — 3 minutes